maqin2001/global-genomic-arrangemet/ProjectHome.md

 that reflects the efficiency of the transcriptional activation of the encoded pathways.
 These obser- 11 vations provide insights into further study of the genomic organization of genes in bacteria.

+## Citing us ##
-**Citing us**: Qin Ma, Ying Xu, Global genomic arrangement of bacterial genes is closely tied with the total transcriptional efficiency. _Genomics, Proteomics & Bioinformatics_, 2013, 10.1016/j.gpb.2013.01.004
+Qin Ma, Ying Xu, Global genomic arrangement of bacterial genes is closely tied with the total transcriptional efficiency. _Genomics, Proteomics & Bioinformatics_, 2013, 10.1016/j.gpb.2013.01.004

+## Contact ##
-**Contact**: Any questions, problems, bugs are welcome and should be dumped to Qin Ma <**_maqin@uga.edu_**>
+Any questions, problems, bugs are welcome and should be dumped to Qin Ma <**_qin.ma@sdstate.edu_**>